 - An Act with the stated purpose to truly assist and compensate workers injured, made sick and disabled at work

-Taking action – research, campaigns & advocacy
+Taking action – research, campaigns, information

 A leader in the struggle against Bill 99, ONIWG continues to campaign for a just compensation system.
 With research, submissions and presentations, it documents those concerns and makes recommendations for the Legislative Assembly, Ministers and the WCB/WSIB.
 On the street, it is a key organizer in rallies to raise public awareness.
 Through press conferences and social media ONIWG shares the concerns and experiences of injured workers.

-ONIWG launched its current campaign in 2017 calling for an end to some of the main methods by which the Workplace Safety and Insurance Board is cutting benefits and sending people into poverty.
+- Workers’ Comp is a Right campaign ONIWG launched its current campaign in 2017 calling for an end to some of the main methods by which the Workplace Safety and Insurance Board is cutting benefits and sending people into poverty.
 See WCIAR updates and action toolkit.

 Research & analysis